University of Toronto (UofT) PSY201 Statistics I Midterm 1 Practice Exam

 1 / 20

-The average difference between means of groups
+The exact difference between ranks

 Next Question